Schemas

 Dependencies are directed edges in the workflow graph.

-XML Intro
+YAML Intro

 The following attributes are supported for the root element adag.